Case Overview

 On January 21, 1998, 12-year-old Stephanie Crowe was found by family members lying on her bedroom floor stabbed to death.

-Richard Raymond Tuite, a homeless man found wandering around the neighborhood shortly after the murder was brought in for questioning.
+Richard Raymond Tuite, a homeless man found wondering around the neighborhood shortly after the murder was brought in for questioning.
 DNA tests proved that Stephanie’s blood was on Tuite’s clothing.
-In May 2004, Tuite was found guilty of voluntary manslaughter and sentenced to 13 years in state prison.
+In May 2004, Tuite was found guilty of voluntary manslaughter and sentenced to 13 years in a state prison.

 Michael Crowe Update May 22, 2012